 The CMP provides a set of policies to guide the future care of the place, derived from an understanding of the place's significance.
 Policies and management regimes set out in the CMP should ensure the Macquarie Lightstation heritage values are recognised and maintained into the future.

-Conservation policies, which are derived from the draft 2018 CMP, are addressed in at Section 5.3 of this plan. and recommendations to maintain and enhance the cultural significance of the site and to guide its future management.
-These recommendations are addressed in the Outcomes
+Conservation policies, which are derived from the draft 2018 CMP, are at Section 5.3 of this plan.

 Archaeological Assessments